justinjsd/python-exercises/README.md

 ## Part 8: 🌟 Classes
 - Classes and objects 🏛️
 - Constructors 🏗️
 - Working with attributes and methods ✨

+## Part 9: Object-Oriented Programming 🏗️
+- Objects and References 🧱
+- Encapsulation 🔒
 ---

 ## 📊 Progress: 8/14